Academic Definitions

 Degree Programs

-The Associate of Arts (A.A.) degree/transfer program is designed to parallel the first two years of a liberal arts education at a four-year college.
+The Associate of Arts (A.A.) and Associate of Science (A.S.) degrees/transfer programs are designed to parallel the first two years of a liberal arts education at a four-year college.
 Credits earned usually can be transferred to West Virginia University or another four-year school granting the baccalaureate degree.
 The degree encourages students to:

 - explore, discover and develop their special aptitudes and interests and to reach beyond their own perceived limitations;